OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 Deployment happens in two steps: Provisioning and Deployment.
 Provisioning creates all the necessary Azure resources that your application uses.
 It is typically done once.
 To provision your backend to an active Azure subscription:

-- In the Visual Studio Code Command Palette, enter the command TeamsFx - Provision Resource.
+- In the Visual Studio Code Command Palette, enter 'teams' and choose the command `Teams: Provision in the Cloud`.
 - You will be asked to sign into your Azure account.
 This is the account where Azure resources will be provisioned.
 Typically this is different from the M365 account you used to sign in earlier.
 - You will be asked to select a subscription to use from the Azure account.
 - Once provisioning is completed, Visual Studio Code will popup the notification with the message "[Teams Toolkit] provision finished successfully".

 Deploy copies your application to the provisioned Azure resources.
 It is typically done after every change to your application.
 To deploy your application to the provisioned resources in an active Azure subscription:

-- In the Visual Studio Code Command Palette, enter the command TeamsFx - Deploy Package.
+- In the Visual Studio Code Command Palette, enter 'teams' and choose the command `Teams: Deploy to the Cloud`.
 - Select Tab app and Backend to deploy.
 - Once deploy is finished, go to the Visual Studio Code Debug Panel (Ctrl+Shift+D / ⌘⇧-D or View -> Run) and select Launch Remote (Edge).
 - Press the start button (green arrow) to launch your app - now running remotely on Azure!